1 W. Main St. | Newcastle, WY 82701

 Planning is a process for developing long-range and short-term goals, objectives and strategies in order to better manage land use issues within a community.
 The objective of planning is to help local officials and residents alleviate community oriented problems by recommending solutions and alternatives to these and other local issues.
 Some of the issues we all deal with on a daily basis are; roads, schools, infrastructure, new development, redevelopment, land conflicts, social, economic, and environmental issues and others that impact the sustainability of our community.
 A large part of planning requires forecasting the future needs of a community but this can only be done successfully by involving the community in the planning process.
 Good planning relies on communication between elected officials, local staff and a community’s residents.

-WHAT IS THE OBJECTIVE OF THE GROWTH & DEVELOPMENT OFFICE IN WESTON COUNTY?
+WHAT IS THE OBJECTIVE OF THE PLANNING & ZONING OFFICE IN WESTON COUNTY?

 Weston County has always taken a simplified approach to land use management.
 Most communities in the nation and even some in Wyoming have addressed land use issues through zoning.
 Weston County is in the minority when it comes to using or not using zoning as a means for resolving and managing land use matters.
 With this in mind, the only local land use regulations that the county currently has are subdivision regulations.
 It is the responsibility of this office to manage the division of lands throughout the county.
 Other duties of this office include the updating of the county’s subdivision regulations, mapping, grant writing, comprehensive (long-range) planning and coordinating projects and meetings with the County Commissioners and the County Planning & Zoning Commission.
 Wyoming State Statutes provide a unique approach to land divisions that are classified as exempt from county subdivision regulations, but in many cases this office and county officials get involved in assisting the public with understanding, applying and utilizing the land use regulations that come from the state.